 But there are important considerations that will help determine if driving or drilling your own well is feasible, and how complex (and expensive) the process will be.

 Before You Start

-If a local utility company provides service to properties in the vicinity, check with them and make sure no underground service lines cross your property and, if they do, determine their location before you start digging.
+- If a local utility company provides service to properties in the vicinity, check with them and make sure no underground service lines cross your property.
+If they do, determine their location before you start boring a well.

-Determine if there are any sewer lines, old cisterns, or septic systems on the land.
-Find out what your local building code requires as far as distance or setbacks for a well from any of these structures.
+- Determine if there are any sewer lines, old cisterns, or septic systems on the land.
+Find out what your local building code requires as far as distance or setbacks for a well.
 If your local code doesn’t address this specifically, you should dig at least 50 feet away from them to avoid contaminating your water supply.

-- A post driver—the same type used to install metal fence posts
+- A post driver—the same tool used to install metal fence posts

 - A pump